geovedi/book-notes/2011/physics-of-the-future.notes.md

-# Physics of The Future
+# Physics of the Future: How Science Will Shape Human Destiny and Our Daily Lives by the Year 2100
 Author: Michio Kaku

 ## Introduction: Predicting The Next 100 Years